RobPruzan/manim-ui/README.md

 - Add database URL to .env- follow .env.example
   - Note, if you're not using postgres, change the database type in schema.prisma, though for now the DB is not neccesarry, the simplest option would be to use sqllite
 - Add your open AI API and Org keys to .env- follow .env.example
+- Specify the OpenAI model you want to use in .env - following .env.example

 ```bash
 cd manim_ui